chschnell/wsnic/README.md

-          access to the Internet (for example "eth0" or "enp0s3"). wsnic will try to auto-detect this interface, this option is only needed to force an interface name in case detection fails.This option only takes effect if CLI option -i is also present.
+          access to the Internet (for example "eth0" or "enp0s3"). wsnic will try to auto-detect this interface, this option is only needed to force an interface name in case detection fails.
+This option only takes effect if CLI option -i is also present.
           Optional, default (Docker only): "eth0".
     --disable-dhcp
           Disable DHCP/DNS service using dnsmasq.